oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 ### Quick rundown

 LLMs work by generating one token at a time.
-Given your prompt, all the model does is calculate the probabilities for every possible next token.
+Given your prompt, the model calculates the probabilities for every possible next token.
 The actual token generation is done after that.

 * In *greedy decoding*, the most likely token is always picked.
 * Most commonly, *sampling* techniques are used to choose from the next-token distribution in a more non-trivial way to improve the quality of the generated text.